Shantanu-pawar/DS_Algorithm/src/A_ShortNotes/Linkedlist.md

 2. Array is fixed size data structure.

 ## what is linkedList
-`defination` : linked-list is linear data structure that we can grow and shrink at run time. it's a collection of multiple nodes which are linked to each other. <br>
+`defination` : linked-list is linear data structure used to store collection of elements that we can grow and shrink at run time.

+it's a collection of multiple nodes which are linked to each other. <br>
 in LinkedList each node contains some data, and reference pointer to the next node.

 <br>